Sakrecoer/set.hallstrom/privacy-policy.md

 layout: infopages
 sitemap: false
 ---

 # Personal Site

 This site is personal.
 I don't collect your data.

 # Cookies

 I don't use cookies.
 So you don't have to worry about that.
 Simply because:

-- Why should i track you?
+* Why should i track you?
-- I don't need cookies.
+* I don't need cookies.

 # Contact information

 When you use the contact form, the information you submitted is stored for a maximum of 30 days on my personal server.
-Your information will however be added to my personal contacts.
+The name and e-mail you submitted will however be added to my personal contacts.

+# Regrets

 You can at anytime ask me to remove you from my personal contacts.
 By sending an email to set+gdpr@hallstrom.ch